Frequently Asked Questions

 - Who is required to have health insurance?

 Penn State requires all international undergraduate and graduate students, and any accompanying dependents to have health insurance coverage.
-They must either purchase the Penn State Student Health Insurance Plan (SHIP) or submit proof of coverage that meets a specific set of requirements.
+They must either purchase the Student Health Insurance Plan (SHIP) for Penn State or submit proof of coverage that meets a specific set of requirements.

 - Why does Penn State require international students to have health insurance?